 Every so often, a donor recognizes the full potential of an organization and, acting out of incredible generosity, makes a gift that catapults that organization to the next level.
 A major gift to the School of Dental Medicine is an act of generosity and high regard for the well-being of others.
 It’s an opportunity for a donor to transform our school and, in turn, profoundly influence the lives of hundreds of students and members of our community in need.

 Your support can be directed to create named scholarships, endowed professorships, new programs or improve our facilities.
-In recognition of your support, the School will name a space or an area in your honor.
-A named gift not only enhances the School’s ability to serve our students, faculty and the wider community, but also provides a named legacy of your generosity for the future.
+In recognition of your support, the school will name a space or an area in your honor.

 Some examples include: